 Approximately 20% of New Zealanders suffer from allergic rhinitis.
 Whilst it can develop at any time of life, about one-third of sufferers first develop symptoms in childhood (usually before the age of ten years).

 Some people are sensitive to only one or two allergens, while others are sensitive to many.

 When a person inhales the allergen that they are allergic to, antibodies react to it.
-An enzyme called histamine is released, causing the inflammation and symptoms characteristic of the condition.
+A chemical called histamine is released, causing the inflammation and symptoms characteristic of the condition.

 The two main types of allergic rhinitis are: